ros2/ros2_documentation/source/Tutorials/Logging-and-logger-configuration.rst

        # set "RCUTILS_LOGGING_CONFIG_FILE=path_to_config_file"

-The config file have the following structure
+The config file has the following structure.

 .. code-block:: YAML